bashhack/dev-setup/README.md

 Ruby is installed via [rbenv](https://github.com/rbenv/rbenv), a Ruby version manager like `nvm` suitable for handling multiple active versions and any installed gems.

 #### Usage

+I almost never write Ruby anymore, nor do I tend to need its REPL (run `irb`, if interested).
+However, it is installed and used as a dependency for other system requirements (i.e., `foreman`, `gulp-sass`, etc.).

 ## Section 6: Big Data, AWS, and Heroku